 NewHold Investment Corp. (the "Company") was incorporated in Delaware on January 24, 2020 as NewHold Industrial Corp. and on February 14, 2020 changed its name to NewHold Investment Corp.
 The Company was formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses (a "Business Combination").
 The Company is an "emerging growth company," as defined in Section 2(a) of the Securities Act of 1933, as amended, or the "Securities Act," as modified by the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").
-On July 16, 2021 in connection with the Company's initial Business Combination (See Note 9), the Company changed its name to Evolv Technologies Holdings, Inc.

-At June 30, 2021, the Company had not commenced any operations.
-All activity for the period from January 24, 2020 (date of inception) to June 30, 2021 relates to the Company's formation and the initial public offering ("Public Offering") described below, and subsequent to the Public Offering, searching for a potential business combination.
+As of March 31, 2021, the Company had not commenced any operations.
+All activity for the period from January 24, 2020 (date of inception) to March 31, 2021 relates to the Company's formation and the initial public offering ("Public Offering") described below, and subsequent to the Public Offering, searching for a potential business combination.
 The Company will not generate any operating revenues until after completion of its initial Business Combination, at the earliest.
 The Company expects to generate non-operating income in the form of interest income on the proceeds derived from the Public Offering.